 It’s not an exaggeration to say that “Twin Peaks” changed the face of television.
 It proved that you could tell serious, surreal, narrative, character-based stories.
 You could also take risks.
 David Lynch proved that you can shape the stories around interesting characters, explore the most mundane of settings … and still create an intriguing story.
-"Twin Peaks" is coming back for its third season in May, and since going off the air 25 years ago, its legacy has only gotten stronger with a batch of shows that it inspired, for better or for worse.
+Since its debut three decades ago, the show’s legacy has only gotten stronger with a batch of shows that it inspired, for better or for worse.

 It wasn’t as creepy as “Twin Peaks” — far from it — but “Northern Exposure” drew from some of its more wholesome elements.
 Nothing too suspenseful or weird happened, but that was the point.
 Like “Twin Peaks,” “Northern Exposure” was about the characters’ relatively small lives.

 Fox’s sci-fi series is not exactly like “Twin Peaks,” but it’s hard to imagine that this show about FBI agents investigating weird crimes (sound familiar) would’ve gotten made without it.

 “Six Feet Under”

 HBO’s funeral home drama was more straight up comical than “Twin Peaks” ever was, but both shows attempted to explore death and the surreal aspects of life with a form of lightness.
 “Twin Peaks” was more supernatural-based (sometimes), but both wanted to say something new in regards to those topics, and it spoke to fans.

 For some reason in the early 2000s, we got a slew of series that were essentially “Twin Peaks” but for a teen audience.
 “Veronica Mars” had a similar premise — a teen girl is murdered and somebody has to figure out who did it.
 It’s just in this case, we get to see Kristen Bell, a high school student, solving crimes.

 “Pretty Little Liars”